JorgeFilipe/jorgefilipe/README.md

 ### Hi there :hand::sunglasses:

-My name is Jorge Filipe, I live in Brazil (:sunrise_over_mountains:).
+My name is Jorge Filipe.
 I currently work as an Information Security Consultant and Back-End Developer.

 I currently work on the engineering team using IBM's QRadar SIEM solution.
 I have 2 years of experience in cybersecurity, having participated in compliance projects with the General Data Protection Law (LGPD), and in security assessment projects focusing on NIST.